baptisteNicolas29/cmdo/README.md

 from maya.api import OpenMaya as om

-from cmdo.core.nodeRegistry import NodeRegistry from cmdo.core.abstract import dagLib
+from cmdo.core.nodeRegistry import NodeRegistry from cmdo.core import DAGNode

 # Create class that inherits from DAGNode
-class Locator(dagLib.DAGNode):
+class Locator(DAGNode):
     _NODE_TYPE = "locator"  # the maya type from maya.cmds
     _API_TYPE = om.MFn.kLocator  # see types in maya.api.OpenMaya.MFn doc